Agile vs Waterfall: the Difference Between Methodologies

 Agile and Waterfall software development methodologies are rather different and good in their respective way.

 To summarize this post, let’s define key differences and highlight them here:

 - Waterfall suits projects with well-defined requirements where no changes are expected.
 Agile looks best where there is a higher chance of frequent requirement changes.

-- Waterfall is easy to manage and sequential approach.
+- Waterfall is easy to manage and a sequential approach.
 Agile is very flexible and allows to make changes in any phase.

 - In Agile, project requirements can change frequently.
 In Waterfall, it is defined only once by the business analyst.

 - In an Agile project’s description, details can be altered anytime, that is not possible in Waterfall.

 What software development methodology do you prefer?
 Which method do you prefer in the battle of Agile vs Waterfall?
 Feel free to share your experience below.